josbeir/cakephp-docs-md/docs/4/en/appendices/4-5-migration-guide.md

 ### Core

-- The current container instance is now registered in the :term:`DI container` and available as dependency for application services or controllers/commands.
+- The current container instance is now registered in the `DI container` and available as dependency for application services or controllers/commands.

 ### Database